10 Tips to Ensure Fall Prevention for the Elderly

 How to make your home fall-proof

 Make some simple changes to make your home a safer place and to reduce the risk of falls.
-Here are some tips that can help you create a fall prevention for the elderly checklist.
+Here are some tips that can help you create fall prevention in elderly people checklist.

 Have proper lighting